zonca/italianschoolsd-website/site/content/accredited-classes.md

 * 10th grade: Italian 1-2, 2 semesters of coursework, 1 year of language
 * 11th grade: Italian 3-4, 2 semesters of coursework, 2 years of language
 * 12th grade: Italian 5-6, 2 semesters of coursework, 3 years of language

+They could also start as early as 6th grade, this is beneficial because they can be done with language in the first year of High School:

+* 6th grade: Italian 1-2
+* 7th grade: Italian 3-4
+* 8th grade: Italian 5-6
+* 9th grade: Italian 7-8, gets credit with High School for 2 semesters of coursework and 4 years of language education, prepares for taking AP Italian, it is essential they take at least 1 class in High School to have the requirement of at least 3 years of language education satisfied.

 Students already fluent in Italian, with knowledge of grammar and familiarity with the Italian culture could also start directly at a level higher than Italian 1-2, after an evaluation.